FRABench and UFEval: Unified Fine-grained Evaluation with Task and Aspect Generalization: The Prompt Template

-In this section, we provide the prompt template used for training/inferencing GenEval in Table~\ref{tab: template_1} to Table~\ref{tab: template_2}.
-Note that We employed distinct prompt templates for UAs and TAs to enable specific aspect evaluation while avoiding overall assessment.
+In this section, we provide the prompt template used for GPT-4o annotation and training/inferencing UFEval.
+Note that we employed distinct prompt templates for UAs and TAs to enable specific aspect evaluation while avoiding overall assessment.